 #Mask4theTask / Please support Artists in Africa effected by COVID-19

-The LLDTP workshop addresses community challenges through performance art and Trauma Informed Care (TIC) facilitation, tackling a variety of social concerns such as incarceration, school violence, bullying, peer pressure, addiction and race inequity.
+The LOVE LOCKED DOWN THEATRE PROJECT addresses community challenges through performance art and Trauma Informed Care (TIC) facilitation, tackling a variety of social concerns such as incarceration, school violence, bullying, peer pressure, addiction and race inequity.

 "There were things I felt but didn't know how to talk about.
-Learning about trauma through sharing stories with others, listening and standing in my truth, without judgment, helped me to understand my pain.
-And gave me a way to work through it." - Petersburg High School youth (age 16)
+Learning about trauma, sharing stories with others, listening and standing in my truth without judgment, helped me to understand my pain.
+It gave me a way to work through it." - Petersburg High School youth, age 16

 The Virginia Department of Health/ Crater District held the Beyond ACES Summit 2017 in the City of Petersburg.
 The goal was to engage and inform community about Adverse Childhood Experience and offer ways to deal with trauma.
 This video captures the AND THEN There's Hope Project that brought together teens and seniors to tell the story of a city struggling with multiple economic hardships and historic trauma.
 Yet it also reveals the resilience of the generations that call it home.